Brake Management Introduction

 | Corner specificity | Determine if discs are corner-specific (e.g., a left disc cannot be used on the right).
 Create separate part categories for each corner (e.g., "FrontLeftDisc") if parts are unique.
 Use a general category (e.g., "FrontDiscs") if parts are interchangeable across the axle. |

-This example demonstrates a front brake set assembly where discs and pads are defined per corners (1 disc and 2 pads per corners).
+This example demonstrates a front brake set assembly where discs and pads are defined per corner (1 disc and 2 pads per corner).
 In this setup, discs and pads are interchangeable between the left and right sides.

 Part categories